The Kosher Food and Wine Experience: A Remarkable Journey

 Posted on 27th of February, 2011 by Lévana

-At the risk of sounding like a dinosaur, I would say the new generation of diners doesn’t remember the early days of upscale kosher food and wine any more than they remember – or for that matter ever knew – the manual typewriter, the rotary dial telephone, or the handwritten letter.
+At the risk of sounding like a dinosaur, I would say the new generation of diners doesn’t remember the early days of upscale kosher food and wine any more than they remember – or for that matter ever knew the existence of – the manual typewriter, the rotary dial telephone, or the handwritten letter.
 Likewise: Shapiro, the wine you can cut with a knife….
 Does this blast-from-the-past ad ring a bell?
 Thick and cloying were the de rigueur wine assets back then, just like bouffant hairdos were just the thing in the Brady Bunch days.
 What can I say?
-There are some fads that go totally unlamented after they disappear….When I opened my eponymous restaurant with my two brothers-in-law more than thirty years ago, all Kirschenbaums were perfectly aware they were facing a hard sell: introduce fine kosher dining to the Kosher public, who until then was content either eating at home or grabbing a bite in the rare joints that served institutional old world fare.
+There are some fads that go totally unlamented after they disappear….When I opened my eponymous restaurant with my two brothers-in-law more than thirty years ago, all Kirschenbaums were perfectly aware they were facing a hard sell: At a time when Upscale Kosher Food hadn’t even raised its conceptual head, We had the presumption and the temerity to introduce fine kosher dining to the Kosher public, who until then was content either eating at home or grabbing a bite in the rare joints that served institutional old world Kosher food fare.
 The general prediction was that the presumptuous idea would fall flat on its face.

 Every year we offered a wine pairing dinner at our restaurant, in collaboration with the staff at Kedem wines: The wines were always a formidable match to our fabulous dishes: So is it any wonder I am waxing nostalgic about our early days and the early days of Kedem Wines, and if I, along with countless others, am in awe of the meteoric rise of our beautiful Kosher food and wine industry?
 This week’s wine pairing event, masterfully co-ordinated by Jay Buchsbaum, Gary Landsman and their staff at Kedem Wine, who worked indefatigably on making the evening unforgettable, was a real triumph.
 From Levana Restaurant to Pier 60!
 What next?
 The Javitz Center?
 As everyone is aware, the registrations closed way ahead of time as it was packed to the rafters: What nachas!